 Rugby 'victory' was planned to make Wales feel good about itself

-ENGLAND deliberately lost the Six Nations to Wales as part of a plan to boost the smaller country’s morale, it has emerged.
+ENGLAND deliberately lost to Wales as part of a plan to boost the smaller country’s morale, it has emerged.

-Wales’s victory caused an upsurge in national pride for a country embattled by unemployment, inhospitable weather and the literary trend for shit books about talking dragons.
+Wales’s victory caused an upsurge in national pride for a country embattled by unemployment, inhospitable weather and the literary trend for terrible books about talking dragons.

-However excessive gloating by Wales fans caused England sources to reveal that they weren’t actually trying.
+However excessive gloating by Wales fans caused England sources to reveal that they were not actually trying.